 Key Performance Indicators |

 One person’s working assumptions may not match another’s assumptions.
-Unless these are made explicit and captured in the ‘output requirements,’ the chance of a deliverable matching the stakeholder’s expectations is almost left to chance.
+These must be made explicit.
+They should be captured in the ‘output requirements.’
+Otherwise, the chance of a deliverable matching the stakeholder’s expectations is almost left to chance.

 Language